mindspore-ai/docs/install/mindspore_gpu_install_pip_en.md

 <a href="https://gitee.com/mindspore/docs/blob/r2.0/install/mindspore_gpu_install_pip_en.md" target="_blank"><img src="https://mindspore-website.obs.cn-north-4.myhuaweicloud.com/website-images/r2.0/resource/_static/logo_source_en.png"></a>

-This document describes how to quickly install MindSpore by pip in a Linux system with a GPU environment.
+This document describes how to install MindSpore by pip on Linux in a GPU environment.
 The following takes Ubuntu 18.04 as an example to describe how to install MindSpore.

-- If you want to install MindSpore by pip on a fresh Ubuntu 18.04 with a GPU environment, you may use [automatic installation script](https://gitee.com/mindspore/mindspore/raw/r2.0/scripts/install/ubuntu-gpu-pip.sh) for one-click installation, see [Automatic Installation](#automatic-installation) section.
-The automatic installation script will install MindSpore and its dependencies.
+- If you want to install MindSpore by pip on a fresh Ubuntu 18.04 with a GPU environment, you may use an [automatic installation script](https://gitee.com/mindspore/mindspore/raw/r2.0/scripts/install/ubuntu-gpu-pip.sh) for one-click installation.
+For details, see [Automatic Installation](#automatic-installation).
+The script will automatically install MindSpore and its dependencies.

-- If some dependencies, such as CUDA, Python and GCC, have been installed in your system, it is recommended to install manually by referring to the installation steps in the [Manual Installation](#manual-installation) section.
+- If some dependencies, such as CUDA, Python and GCC, have been installed in your system, it is recommended to install manually by referring to the installation steps in the [Manual Installation](#manual-installation).

 ## Automatic Installation